BIG FISH WANT GROCERIES

 -------

 Recipe - Tail: plucked throat fibers from midnight black emu, (the short ones right next to the beak,) - Body: dubbed orange and black scrotum fuzz from the hindermost parts of a wild Yellowstone Wolverine, (since this animal is about to be listed as endangered you must shave it alive,) - Body Hackle: Orange & Black barred neck feather from a Little Black & Orange Indian Hawk, (reverse palmered forward,) - Head: Black thread, a little on the long side for the attachment of a riffling hitch.
-Fish it deep, or skitter it across the surface - steelhead fashion.
+Fish it deep, or skitter it across the surface - steelhead fashion.-------

 ..
+There are other traditional favorites used both here and abroad during this time of year.
+They are usually large flies and are based on the sensibility that big fish want groceries and not just nibblies.
+A trait becoming most common among the trick or treat vandals roaming the dark streets on the eve of fright...
 Many of these seasonal flies are just adaptations of salmon or steelhead flies used for centuries and modified for the holiday occasion.
 There are stuffy old farts that poo-poo the fun to be had with these flies.
 Sad for them; these flies work, and work very well indeed.
 The recipes are, of course, a bit idiosyncratic and personal.
 You'll recognize the pattern and can improvise your own renditions.

 ..
 You've probably used these patterns but called them by different names.
 One of the most useful is a leech/bugger cross called the Black Cat.
 It can be tied with either an orange or chartreuse body and the fluffiest of marabou.
 It's just as good as the traditional black leeches and 'boogers' for big fish in deep runs.
 If you've a mind to, you can get them for $4.50 at Davecom Fish Flies.